randovania/randovania.github.io/_posts/samus_returns/2024-04-22-luma3ds-game-patching.md

 ![Enable Game Patching in Luma3DS](/assets/guides/luma3ds/luma3ds.png)

 Once it is enabled, save and return to the Home Menu, then launch the game.
-To disable the mod, re-enter the Luma3DS menu and check the option.
+To disable the mod, re-enter the Luma3DS menu and uncheck the option.